History of FC Basel (1939–1965): Seventieth season

 Lucien Schmidlin was voted as new club chairman at the AGM to follow Ernst Weber, who had announced his retirement from the position.
 The Czechoslovakian manager Jiří Sobotka was the club manager at this time and it was his second season as head-coach.
-One of the biggest transfers made during this time was the transfer of the 19 year old Karl Odermatt from Concordia Basel.
+One of the biggest transfers made during this time was the transfer of the 19-year-old Karl Odermatt from Concordia Basel.
 Odermatt joined in a swop, Hansueli Oberer and Silvan Thüler went to Concordia.
 Not only these two players left the squad, but also Paul Speidel moved on to Cantonal Neuchatel and Josef Hügi (Hugi II) was nearly at the end of his football career.
 "Seppe" Hugi had played 363 competition games for the club and in these had scored 272 goals, he moved on to play for Zürich.

 Basel were appointed as one of four Swiss representatives in the International Football Cup (IFC).
-The 1962–63 IFC took place during in the summer break.
+The 1962–63 IFC took place during the summer break.
 Basel played in Group B3 together with PSV Eindhoven, HNK Rijeka and Rot-Weiss Oberhausen.
 Basel ended the group stage in third position, winners of the group were HNK Rijeka who thus advanced to the quarter-finals.
 Basel played a total of 51 games this season.
 Of these 51, 26 were in the domestic league, six were in the Swiss Cup, three in the Cup of the Alps, six in the International Football Cup (IFC) and ten were friendly matches.
 Of these friendly games, five were won, three drawn and two ended in a defeat.
 Basel finished the championship in sixth position with twenty six points, with ten wins and six draws from 26 matches, scoring 59 goals conceding 51.
 FC Zürich won the championship.
 Heinz Blumer was Basel's top scorer this season with 16 goals, Karl Odermatt their second best goal scorer with 14.

 In the Swiss Cup Basel started in the 3rd principal round, on 3 November, with a 4–0 home win, in the St. Jakob Stadium against Black Stars.
 In the 4th round, on 2 December, they played away against Young Boys winning 2–0.
 In the next round, on 30 December they won 7–1 at home against SC Burgdorf.
 In the quarter-finals, played on 24 February 1963, Basel were drawn away against Chiasso and Basel achieved a 2–1 victory.
 The semi-final was played on 24 March in the St. Jakob Stadium.
 Basel beat Lausanne-Sports 1–0 the winning goal scored by Markus Pfirter.
 The Wankdorf Stadium hosted the Swiss Cup Final on 15 April and Basel played against favorites Grasshopper Club Zürich.
 Two goals after half time, one by Heinz Blumer and the second from Otto Ludwig gave Basel a 2–0 victory and their third Cup win in their history.
 Peter Füri played in all games except in the final due to an illness.